-The main revisions to the suite will be made to NRM 1 and NRM 3 to ensure they are still fit for purpose and better align with other industry publications.
+The main revisions to the suite have been made to NRM 1 and NRM 3 to ensure they are still fit for purpose and better align with other industry publications.
 The aim is for a seamless integration of NRM into all new and updated RICS standards and publications, and other industry documents.

 The second edition of the RICS professional statement Property measurement incorporates the International Property Measurement Standards (IPMS).
 This professional statement has been published and updated over the past few years as further property types, such as offices, retail and residential have been added to the IPMS system.
 It provides a global definition and guidance on how property measurement is to be approached and is aligned with the categories included in ICMS 2, NRM 1 and NRM 3.

-At the time of writing, the Royal Institute of British Architects (RIBA) is revising their Plan of Work (PoW).
-The 2020 PoW will update the industry-standard plan, setting out the various stages in the life cycle of a project, as mapped to the relevant functions and activities.
-Given that this updated PoW will take a wider view of the various procurement routes available to a client, the cost estimating and cost planning stages that are covered in NRM 1, and NRM 3 will be refined to align more closely with the RIBA PoW 2020.
+The Royal Institute of British Architects (RIBA) published their revised Plan of Work (PoW) in 2020.
+This has updated the industry-standard plan, setting out the various stages in the life cycle of a project, as mapped to the relevant functions and activities.
+Given that this updated PoW takes a wider view of the various procurement routes available to a client, the cost estimating and cost planning stages that are covered in NRM 1 and NRM 3 have been refined to align more closely with the RIBA PoW 2020.

 Some tweaks will also be made to NRM 2 as a result of feedback gathered from users since the publication of the first edition of the volume.
 An example of this feedback is the suggestion that it would be sensible to change the risk profile.
 We therefore propose changing the way that some items should be measured, particularly the measurement of earthwork support and working space.